 According to a 2013 report by the Government Accountability Office, communities impacted by base closures see OEA as an asset.
 Furthermore, the GAO report found that, despite the significant dislocations caused by the base closures, slight majorities of BRAC-impacted communities had unemployment rates at or below the national average, and growth rates above the national average.

-In like manner, the widely-discussed Opportunity Zones program created by the Tax Cuts and Jobs Act of 2017 may help some states and investors target investment to boost labor demand in struggling places.
+Similarly, the widely-discussed Opportunity Zones program created by the Tax Cuts and Jobs Act of 2017 may help some states and investors target investment to boost labor demand in struggling places.
 As with other place-sensitive efforts, targeted investments should be coupled with shrewdly attuned training modules.
 For example, states should encourage companies opening new facilities in Opportunity Zones to develop specialized training programs tailored to their emerging labor needs and to hire program graduates.